buildkite/docs/styleguide/STYLE.md

 Please note: unlike emojis, these icons are generic and contextual, and they are used as to help readers to better visually differentiate specific terms from the rest of the text.

+#### Tiles

+Tiles are grid layouts to better present the page in a landing page layout.
+This helps customers to get a quick overview and navigation wayfinding to their desired content.

+Tile content are managed in `data/tiles.yml`.
+You can add title, image, short description, URL, and links for each Tile item.
+See `data/tiles.schema.yml`.

+To add a Tile grid to a page, simply add `<%= tile "tile_name" >` to the markdown file and replace `tile_name` with the tile data you want in `tiles.yml`.

 ## Screenshots
 This information was aggregated by going over the existing screenshots in the documentation repo.
 Feel free to change or expand it.